-- Review the average cost per share of your funds.
+- See the automatically adjusting average cost per share of your funds.

 - Track remaining retirement fund contributions.

-- Review your current asset allocation against your ideal allocation.
+- Review your current asset allocation against your ideal allocation for easy rebalancing.

 - Test how current purchases alter your average cost per share and remaining contributions.